frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise1.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1b/exercises/e1/e1s3.webp" style="width:100%">
       <figcaption> 3.
 Create a new sketch for the motor plate.
-Using the layout as the reference, draw a 1.125" hole for the bearing and a 0.8" hole for the motor boss (the nub that sticks out from the motor).
+Using the layout as the reference, draw a 1.125" hole for the bearing and a 1.25" hole for the motor boss (the nub that sticks out from the motor).
 Note that depending on your manufacturing processes and tolerances, you may need to draw your bearing holes slightly larger or smaller than nominal (1.125"). </figcaption>
     </figure>
   </div>

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1b/exercises/e1/e1s4.webp" style="width:100%">
       <figcaption> 4.
-Add two mounting holes for the motor.
-A good practice to constrain the holes is to draw and dimension a <it>bolt circle</it>, then draw the holes for the bolts on the bolt circle.
-This constrains the distance of the holes from the center of the motor with a single dimension.
-The bolt circle for the motor we are using is 2". </figcaption>
+Add two mounting holes for the motor on a 2" bolt circle.
+When using only two mounting holes, an alternative to using a circular pattern is to draw and dimension a 2" <it>construction circle</it>, then draw the holes for the bolts on the circle.
+Make sure to constrain the angle of the holes as well; we used a horizontal constraint.</figcaption>
     </figure>
   </div>

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1b/exercises/e1/e1s5.webp" style="width:100%">
       <figcaption>  5.
 Add the four bolt holes for connecting the two plates.
-Use a center rectangle to create the construction geometry so that only two dimensions are required to constrain the holes.    </figcaption>
+Use a center rectangle to create the construction geometry so that only two dimensions are required to constrain the holes.</figcaption>
     </figure>
   </div>